Seraphinite Gemstone Information

-Seraphinite Gemstone and Jewellery Design Ideas Back to Top
+Seraphinite Gemstone and Jewelry Design Ideas Back to Top

-Seraphinite Gemstone Jewellery Care and Cleaning Back to Top
+Seraphinite Gemstone Jewelry Care and Cleaning Back to Top

-Always remove any seraphinite gems or jewellery before exercising, playing sports or engaging in vigorous household chores.
-When storing your seraphinite, store it separately from other gems and jewellery to prevent scratches and fractures.
-It is best to wrap your stones using a soft cloth and place them into a fabric-lined jewellery box for extra protection.
+Always remove any seraphinite gems or jewelry before exercising, playing sports or engaging in vigorous household chores.
+When storing your seraphinite, store it separately from other gems and jewelry to prevent scratches and fractures.
+It is best to wrap your stones using a soft cloth and place them into a fabric-lined jewelry box for extra protection.

 - First Published: March-19-2014